-7. Registered Persons - An applicant must submit a list of each person who is to be a registered person and an application form for registration for each such person in the format prescribed by the Authority, including details of their qualifications and experience.
+- 7. Registered Persons An applicant must submit a list of each person who is to be a registered person and an application form for registration for each such person in the format prescribed by the Authority, including details of their qualifications and experience. - 8.
+Incorporation Documents If the applicant is a company, it must submit a copy of its articles of association or by-laws.

-- 8. Terms of Business An applicant must submit a copy of proposed terms of business (in accordance with Part 5 of these Regulations), and the proposed forms. - 9.
-Incorporation Documents If the applicant is a company, it must submit a copy of its articles of association or by-laws. - 10.
-Ownership Structure If an applicant is a company, it must submit an ownership structure chart showing the group of which the applicant is a part, including each controller and each person with whom the applicant has close links. - 11.
+- 9. Ownership Structure If an applicant is a company, it must submit an ownership structure chart showing the group of which the applicant is a part, including each controller and each person with whom the applicant has close links. - 10.
 Organisation Chart An applicant must submit an organisation chart identifying the applicant's governing body, CEO, senior management, the compliance officer and MLRO.
-The chart must outline the reporting lines of each department within the business in accordance with Part 6 of these Regulations. - 12.
+The chart must outline the reporting lines of each department within the business in accordance with Part 6 of these Regulations. - 11.
 The applicant must submit any other requirements under the authorisation application form determined by the Authority.